-The GTTC, introduced in the 1997 Ontario Budget, is a refundable tax credit that applies to qualifying expenditures incurred after May 6, 1997 in hiring unemployed postsecondary graduates for positions in Ontario.
+The GTTC, introduced in the 1997 Ontario Budget, is a refundable tax credit that applies to qualifying expenditures incurred after May 6, 1997 in hiring unemployed post-secondary graduates for positions in Ontario.
+The 2004 Ontario Budget announced that the GTTC will expire for eligible expenditures made after December 31, 2004 and for employment commencing after July 5, 2004.

 If the qualifying employment commenced after May 6, 1997, but before January 1, 1998, the GTTC rate is 10%.
-If the qualifying employment commenced after December 31, 1997, the following rates apply:
+If the qualifying employment commenced after December 31, 1997 and before July 5, 2004, the following rates apply: